Creedite

-Creedite is a calcium aluminium sulfate fluoro hydroxide mineral with formula: Ca_{3}Al_{2}SO_{4}(F,OH)_{10}·2(H_{2}O).
+Creedite is a halide mineral with the chemical formula Ca3Al2SO4(F,OH)10*2(H2O).
 Creedite forms colorless to white to purple monoclinic prismatic crystals.
 It often occurs as acicular radiating sprays of fine prisms.
-It is translucent to transparent with indices of refraction of n_{α} = 1.461 n_{β} = 1.478 n_{γ} = 1.485.
+It is translucent to transparent with indices of refraction of n_{α} = 1.461, n_{β} = 1.478, n_{γ} = 1.485.
 It has a Mohs hardness of 3.5 to 4 and a specific gravity of 2.7.

 Creedite was first described in 1916 from the Creede Quadrangle in Mineral County, Colorado.
 It is a product of intense oxidation of ore deposits.